PipeWire/pipewire/doc/dox/config/pipewire-client.conf.5.md

 ## Debug Parameters

 @PAR@ client.conf  debug.wav-path = ""
-Make the stream to also write the raw samples to a WAV file for debugging puposes.
+Make the stream to also write the raw samples to a WAV file for debugging purposes.

 ## Format Properties